LeadSeason/Portfolio/README.md

 Portfolio made created with <a href="https://github.com/cobiwave/simplefolio">Simplefolio</a> template
 and hosted at hetzner with love ❤️

-# Update?
+# 2.1.0 update
-Yeah this needs some work.
-And need simplefication with  posthtml-include
+Greatly simplified with posthtml-include
-Maybe no fade in animation for everything.
+And removed fade in animation was qute clumsy